-And as they have grown in popularity, so too have the opportunities for people who want to earn their living as social media consultants.
+As social media platforms, like Instagram, Facebook and LinkedIn have grown in importance, so too have the opportunities for people who want to earn their living as social media consultants.

 People who work as social media consultants advise both businesses and the general public on the best ways to maximize their use of the social media platforms.

 Social media consultants instruct people on the mechanics of using the sites (e.g., how to write an effective LinkedIn profile or how to compose a compelling tweet), offer advice on strategy, and sometimes oversee the day-to-day management of running a social media campaign.Advertisement

 To help you better understand what is involved with becoming a social media consultant, I interviewed Deborah Smith, the owner of Foxtrot Media, LLC, and a consultant who advises small businesses and entrepreneurs on social media strategies.

 Debra first started using social media back in 1998 (in the days of chat rooms and message boards) and during that time she built up several successful websites and online communities.
 She now runs a popular food blog, Jerseybites.com that draws over 20,000 visitors each month.
 Here are her tips: